OpenStackweb/openstack-org/README.md

 ## Installation and further documentation

-Detailed installation instruction can be found at http://openstackweb.github.io/openstack-org/

 Detailed installation instructions for a virtual machine environment using Vagrant are located at:
 [Vagrant virtual machine installation](./installation.md)